Table of Content

 d) Works best in hierarchical structures but can be challenging in cross-functional teams.

-7) Not a one-size-fits-all Solution
+7) Not a One-size-fits-all Solution

-a) May not be applicable for all industries or project types
+a) May not be applicable for all industries or project types.

-b) Some teams may require more flexible responsibility models than RACI provides
+b) Some teams may require more flexible responsibility models than RACI provides.

-c) Works well for structured workflows but may not suit creative or experimental projects
+c) Works well for structured workflows but may not suit creative or experimental projects.

-d) Organisations may need to modify or supplement RACI with other frameworks
+d) Organisations may need to modify or supplement RACI with other frameworks.

-8) Can Lead to over-reliance on Documentation
+8) Can Lead to Over-reliance on Documentation

-a) Encourages process-driven decision-making, which can slow down responsiveness
+a) Encourages process-driven decision-making, which can slow down responsiveness.

-b) Team members may focus too much on RACI Charts instead of real-time collaboration
+b) Team members may focus too much on RACI Charts instead of real-time collaboration.

-c) May discourage informal communication, leading to unnecessary formalities
+c) May discourage informal communication, leading to unnecessary formalities.

-d) Works best when used as a guideline, not a rigid rulebook
+d) Works best when used as a guideline, not a rigid rulebook.

 Want to excel in Project Management?
-Become a leader with our Certified Associate in Project Management Course (CAPM®) - Register Now!
+Become a leader with our

 RACI Alternatives